 Blessed shall you be when you come in, and blessed shall you be when you go out.

-Have you known performers who are never quite satisfied with their roles?
-They're not getting the parts they want.
+Have you known dissatisfied performers?
+They're not happy.
+They're being overlooked.
+They're not getting booked for the parts they want.
 Should they switch agents?
-Try a new market?
-Give up?
+Move on?
+Or give up?

 Saints need to learn: circumstantial success (success depending on external stuff) doesn't exist in the kindgom of God.
 In all that we do, we're ALREADY blessed!

 When we truly appreciate RIGHT NOW- and make the best of every circumstance, God will promote us at just the right time.
 Consider Joseph, David and Esther.

 Larger roles always follow faithfulness, gratitude and honor in smaller ones.

 NOTE: This is a 2021 update of a 2011 Carey Lewis Devotion.
 You may see notes to 'Actors, Models & Talent for Christ.'
 If you think you're not in show business, think again.
 Shakespeare said, 'All the world's a stage and all its men and women merely players.
 Mostly true.
 But you're not merely players.
 You are messengers and ambassadors for the King of kings.

 P.S.
 To read the other devotions in this series, please see the Circumstantial Success series.